Huawei calls on US to lift export restrictions

 Trump's export curbs are a blow to U.S. suppliers of chips and other technology for which Huawei is one of the biggest buyers.

-Huawei reported earlier last year's sales rose 19.5 percent over 2017 to 721.2 billion ($105.2 billion).
-The company founder, Ren Zhengfei, said ahead of that he expected sales to rise 30 percent this year, but those plans were derailed by Trump's export curbs.
+Huawei reported earlier that its sales rose 19.5 percent last year over 2017 to 721.2 billion ($105.2 billion).
+The company's founder, Ren Zhengfei, had said he expected sales to rise 30 percent this year, but those plans were derailed by Trump's export curbs.

 Liang said Huawei is deciding how to respond to possible loss of access to Google's Android operating system for its mobile phones under Trump's curbs.
 Huawei, the No. 2 global smartphone brand after Samsung, has developed its own operating system, Hongmeng, but has said so far it has no plans to use it on phones.

-"The open Android operating system and ecosystem is still our first choice," said Liang.
+"The open Android operating system and ecosystem is still our first choice," Liang said.
 "Of course, if America doesn't let us use it, then might we in the future develop our own Hongmeng as our cellphone operating system?
 We still haven't decided yet."